SymbianSource/oss.FCL.sftools.dev.build/buildframework/helium/sf/java/metadata/doc/metadata.rst

 Note
 ----

-1. The order of metadatafilter / metadatafilterset is important, so the first one takes precedence than the second one.
+1. The order of metadatafilter / metadatafilterset is important, so the first one takes precedence over the second one.

-2. Order is also preserved in the csv file, the expressions which are defined first get precedence than the later one.
+2. Order is also preserved in the csv file, the expressions which are defined first has precedence over the later one.

 3. All the regular expressions are JAVA patterns.